 Battery Issue

 Weak or dead batteries frequently cause the FireStick remote volume to malfunction.
 If you’ve not changed batteries in a while, they are likely weak or dead.
-It’s also possible the volume function isn’t responding because the batteries are not inserted correctly.
+It’s also possible that the volume function isn’t responding because the batteries are not inserted correctly.

 Signal Interference